How does a good neighbor become a Journey's End Volunteer?

 Match Grant Mentoring.

-An ESL tutor helps during one of our English as a Second Language classes held on Tuesday, Wednesday, and Thursday from 9:00am to 12:00pm or 1:00pm to 4:00pm.
-The students are newly-arrived refugee adults hoping to become more employable and self-sufficient.
+An ESL classroom volunteer helps during one of our English as a Second Language classes held on Monday, Tuesday, Wednesday, and Thursday from 9:00am to 12:00pm.
+The students are newly-arrived refugee adults working towards become more employable and self-sufficient.
 Great for graduate students and retired teachers.

 We often need specific things to support our new families, such as furniture, winter clothes, or school supplies.
 You would work with our staff to identify the current needs and then gather the items.
-Great for companies and groups.
+Great for groups and teens.

 Provide regular support to staff as they assist refugees in starting their new life.
 Includes paperwork and telephone reception.
 Great for retirees and career-explorers.

 Sound like a good fit?
-Please review our "Volunteer" page for information on how to submit an application and attend an orientation session.
+Please review our "Application Process" page for information on how to submit an application and attend an orientation session.